Climate justice, explained

 Climate change is here to stay and will accelerate.
 The threat of global warming is an existential one for humankind.
 It cannot be ignored and we need to act right now, with a sense of urgency.
-At Concern, we know that the climate crisis constitutes the most serious global environmental threat and is a significant poverty multiplier: It increases the frequency of natural disasters, is a major driver of migration and displacement, factors into many conflicts, and disproportionately affects women.
+At Concern, we know that the climate crisis constitutes the most serious global environmental threat and is a significant cause of poverty: It increases the frequency of natural disasters, is a major driver of migration and displacement, factors into many conflicts, and disproportionately affects women.

 Here are some of the words we use most frequently in talking about our work, and some of the most common climate change terms that are used everywhere from the New York Times to Twitter.
 You don’t need to memorize them all, but feel free to bookmark this page as a resource for when you need it.